 - 1. The windows on the end of the slide out room must be closed before moving the room in either direction. - 2.
 Before extending or retracting the room, look for and remove any obstructions. - 3.
-Disengage the lock arms by pulling down on the center of the arm using the lock arm release tool, as required. - 4.
+Move the driver's chair forward before moving the slide out room in either direction. - 4.
+Disengage the lock arms by pulling down on the center of the arm using the lock arm release tool, as required. - 5.
 Activate the slide out switch.
 Once fully extended, the room will automatically stop.
 The indicator light will be lit while the room is traveling.